Laurens van den Acker

 Laurens van den Acker (born 5 September 1965, Deurne, North Brabant) is a Dutch automobile designer.
+He is the Chief Design Officer of the Renault Group.

 Biography

+Van den Acker's father was an architect, which contributed to his passion for design.

-Van den Acker studied at the Delft University of Technology, where he obtained a Master of Engineering at the Faculty of Industrial Design Engineering.
+He studied at the Delft University of Technology, where he obtained a Master of Engineering at the Faculty of Industrial Design Engineering.
+His internship was at Volvo Trucks in Ghent.

 Career

 He began his career in 1990 as a designer at Design System srl in Turin, Italy, that worked on the interior of the Bugatti EB110 supercar.